greninger-lab/RAVA_Pipeline/README.md

 ## GFF Creation Guide
 Perhaps the most difficult aspect of running this program is properly formatting your reference fasta and .gff files.
 In order to have a longitudinal analysis that makes sense, you need to specify a fasta file containing the majority consensus for the first sample.
 This allows you to examine minor variants in your first sample properly.
 If you use a fasta that is not representative of your first sample RAVA will Genbank many mutations at 100% allele frequency in your first sample.

-In order to avoid this issue, we recommend using the `-q` flag to specify a GenBank record that is a reference for your samples.
-Assuming the selected reference has accurate annotations, RAVA will automatically assemble a working consensus sequence for your first set of reads and use this as the reference.

-However, for situations that are not covered by GenBank references, you would need to manually generate your own .fasta and .gff files.

 **Example: Using the Template GFF**

-An example of something that would not be covered by GenBank references, and thus would not be recommended to use the `-q` flag, is if you wanted to analyze all Influenza A segments at once.

-In this case you need to use your favorite method of generating a consensus fasta for your first set of reads (we mainly use Geneious).
+Use your favorite method of generating a consensus fasta for your first set of reads (we mainly use Geneious).
 Once this is done you need to make your .gff file.
 However, ANNOVAR requires a VERY strict formatting of these gff files.

 The easiest way of generating a new gff file is to edit gene/CDS/transcript names and locations in the provided `Example1_ref.gff`.
 We highly recommend this method to avoid lots of formatting issues.